Transition metal: Electronic configuration

 The elements in group 3 have an ns2(n − 1)d1 configuration, except for lawrencium (Lr): its 7s27p1 configuration exceptionally does not fill the 6d orbitals at all.
 The first transition series is present in the 4th period, and starts after Ca (Z = 20) of group 2 with the configuration [Ar]4s2, or scandium (Sc), the first element of group 3 with atomic number Z = 21 and configuration [Ar]4s23d1, depending on the definition used.
 As we move from left to right, electrons are added to the same d subshell till it is complete.
 Since the electrons added fill the (n − 1)d orbitals, the properties of the d-block elements are quite different from those of s and p block elements in which the filling occurs either in s or in p orbitals of the valence shell.

 The electronic configuration of the individual elements present in all the d-block series are given below:

 A careful look at the electronic configuration of the elements reveals that there are certain exceptions to the Madelung rule.
 For Cr as an example the rule predicts the configuration 3d44s2, but the observed atomic spectra show that the real ground state is 3d54s1.
 To explain such exceptions, it is necessary to consider the effects of increasing nuclear charge on the orbital energies, as well as the electron–electron interactions including both Coulomb repulsion and exchange energy.
 The exceptions are in any case not very relevant for chemistry because the energy difference between them and the expected configuration is always quite low.

 The (n − 1)d orbitals that are involved in the transition metals are very significant because they influence such properties as magnetic character, variable oxidation states, formation of coloured compounds etc. The valence s and p orbitals (ns and np) have very little contribution in this regard since they hardly change in the moving from left to the right in a transition series.

-In transition metals, there is a greater horizontal similarities in the properties of the elements in a period in comparison to the periods in which the d orbitals are not involved.
+In transition metals, there are greater horizontal similarities in the properties of the elements in a period in comparison to the periods in which the d orbitals are not involved.
 This is because in a transition series, the valence shell electronic configuration of the elements do not change.
 However, there are some group similarities as well.